south-lacrosse/www-dev/docs/recovery.md

 There are several different types of backup you can load, and they should all have their creation date as part of the filename.
 The main ones are:

 * `db-{date}-{mode}.sql.gz` - regular backups, which hold all WordPress core tables plus `sl_` tables.
-Mode will be daily/monthly/weekly, which is basically just a way to differentiate how long the backup is retained, and if it is copied to Google Drive, but the contents will be the same tables.
+Mode will be daily/monthly/weekly, which is basically just a way to differentiate how long the backup is retained, but the contents will be the same tables.
 * `slh-{date}.sql.gz` - history tables.
 Since the history is only updated once a year there won't be many of these.

 There may also be other backups, see the [Backups Document](backups.md#database-backups) for details.

-To list backups on Google Drive for the last 2 weeks `rclone ls g:backups --max-age 14d`.
-Select the backup you want (the backup date is part of the file name).
-To copy a backup from Google Drive `rclone copy g:backups/backup.sql.gz .`.

 We currently don't backup other plugin's tables, so if they need restoring then deactivate/activate it to get the plugin to recreate the tables it needs.